Dom Kelly (activist): Music career

 Kelly formed A Fragile Tomorrow in 2003 with his brothers Sean and Brendan.
 In 2006, bassist Shaun Rhoades joined the group.
 During Kelly's tenure, the band put out six studio albums, most recently Make Me Over in 2015 and Generation Loss in 2019.
 The band collaborated with artists including Indigo Girls, The Bangles, Matthew Sweet, Toad the Wet Sprocket, Garrison Starr, Antigone Rising, K's Choice, Drivin N Cryin, Continental Drifters, The Cowsills, Danielle Howle, Susan Cowsill, and Amy Ray.

 Kelly was a featured vocalist on Indigo Girls' 2010 live release Staring Down the Brilliant Dream, providing vocals on their song "Closer to Fine" along with Michelle Malone and actress Jill Hennessy.
 Kelly also contributed vocals to three songs on Amy Ray's 2012 solo release, "Lung of Love".

 In October 2016, A Fragile Tomorrow announced they had been nominated for an Independent Music Award for their version of their cousin Richard Fariña's song "One Way Ticket" featuring Joan Baez and Indigo Girls.
 On November 12, they announced on social media that they had won the award for Best Cover Song.
 The band also announced that they had received 5 Grammy pre-nominations in various categories for Make Me Over.

 In April 2017, Kelly released his debut solo record Everything Is Just Enough on MPress Records.
 The album featured appearances by Lucy Wainwright Roche, Chris Trapper of The Push Stars, Emily Saliers of Indigo Girls, Doris Muramatsu of Girlyman, Sam Bettens of K's Choice, and Mark Bryan of Hootie and the Blowfish.
 He toured in support of that album as the opening act for Indigo Girls and tapped Kristen Henderson of Antigone Rising to be in his touring band.

+In 2026, Kelly began releasing new solo music.
+He released “cripfuck” in March and “Sad Stuff” in June.
+Also in June, Kelly and singer Lachi released “Moves” which they co-wrote for Lachi’s forthcoming children’s album on disability.